irarainey/beeching/README.md

 You can optionally provide a subscription id, but if you do not specify a subscription, it will use the actively selected subscription from the Azure CLI.
 Any subscription id you provide must be a valid subscription id for the user currently logged in to the Azure CLI.

 Resources can also be selected by tags.
 This will delete all resources that have a tag with the specified key and value.
-Tags are supplied as a single string in the format `key:value`.
+Tags must be supplied as a single string in the format `key:value`.

 ```bash
 beeching --tag key:value